cpsievert/cpsievert.github.com/xkcd/index.md

 Topic Interpretation
 -------------------------------

 One of the hardest components to any topic model analysis is topic interpretation.
 The problem essentially boils down to finding a small set of keywords that are most "relevant" or "informative" to a given topic's meaning.
-There are many ways we could define "relevance", but many times people tend to focus just on the words with the highest probability within a topic.
-As I will explain shortly, we can take a more flexible approach.
+There are many ways one could define the "relevance" of a word, but it is common to simply use probability within a topic.
+As I will explain shortly, we can take a much more flexible approach that fosters [EDA](http://en.wikipedia.org/wiki/Exploratory_data_analysis).

 The window below contains a tool for visualizing the model output in an interactive way ([click here](http://glimmer.rstudio.com/cpsievert/xkcd/) if nothing shows up).
 If you hover your mouse over the circle labeled "6", the bar chart changes to reflect the most "relevant" words for topic 6.
 In this case, the most relevant words are "hey", "girl", "real", "sorri", "littl", "parti".
 This topic must be related to the trials and tribulations of romance.
 Note that by clicking on any of the topics, the web links to comics with the highest proportion of words from that topic are provided at the bottom of the window.
 For example, [http://xkcd.com/276/](http://xkcd.com/276/) has the highest proportion of words (among all comics) belonging to topic 6.
 Since this topic is on the decline, maybe xkcd is getting a bit more mature with age (at least in this respect)?